Achieving food security

 Making rice healthier

 Healthier rice varieties have the potential to reach many people because rice is already widely grown and eaten.
-IRRI is developing rice varieties that have more iron, zinc, and beta carotene content to help people get more of these important micronutrients.
+IRRI is developing rice varieties that have more iron, zinc, and provitamin A content to help people get more of these important micronutrients.
 These healthier rice varieties can complement current strategies to reduce micronutrient deficiencies.